 Secondly, I think that you will be impressed with the diversity of people who attend.
 You might think that it is only programmers, coders and website designers at the WordCamp discussing bits, algorithms and data structures.
 Bloggers, small business owners, non-profits, educational institutions, media outlets, political organizations and more use WordPress as their preferred publishing platform.
 Expect to find representatives from each of these groups talking about their communications challenges and how WordPress works for them.
 And feel free to join in on the conversation.

 Finally, things at a WordCamp run on time!
 Yes, they do.
 The agenda is packed tight with no room for overrun, so the organizers want to keep the event running smoothly.

-Once the day’s work is done, you are invited to come out to enjoy a refreshment, and chat with friends old and new at our networking get-together.
+Once the day’s work is done, on the Saturday, you will invited to come out to enjoy some refreshments and chat with friends old and new at our networking get-together.